simeononsecurity/simeononsecurity.ch/content/articles/navigating-the-dark-web-safely_-a-beginner’s-guide/index.en.md

 ### What is the Dark Web?

-The Dark Web is a hidden part of the internet that is not indexed by traditional search engines.
-It is a network of websites and online services that are intentionally hidden and can only be accessed through specific software or configurations.
+The Dark Web is a hidden part of the internet that isn't indexed by traditional search engines.
+It's a network of websites and online services that are intentionally hidden and can only be accessed through specific software or configurations.

 * The Dark Web is often associated with illegal activities, such as drug trafficking, hacking, and the sale of stolen data.
 * Note that not all activities on the Dark Web are illegal, as there are also legitimate websites and services that operate within this hidden network.
-* The anonymity provided by the Dark Web makes it attractive to individuals who want to protect their privacy or engage in activities that are not permitted on the surface web.
+* The anonymity provided by the Dark Web makes it attractive to individuals who want to protect their privacy or engage in activities that aren't permitted on the surface web.
-* However, navigating the Dark Web comes with significant risks, as it is a breeding ground for scams, malware, and other cyber threats.
+* However, navigating the Dark Web comes with significant risks, as it's a breeding ground for scams, malware, and other cyber threats.
 * It is crucial for individuals to understand the potential dangers and take necessary precautions when accessing the Dark Web.

 ### How does the Dark Web work?